-All charges shall be presented to the accused student (Respondent) in written form by registered or certified mail or by hand-delivered administrative summons or by direct contact to meet with the Dean of Students for an administrative meeting.
-In the event of a conflict of interest, the Dean of Students or the Vice President of Enrollment may assign the Director of Student Affairs to lead the disciplinary process and deliver appropriate sanctions.
+All charges shall be presented to the accused student (Respondent) in written form by the student's email account on file, registered/certified mail, hand-delivered administrative summons, and/or by direct contact.
+The accused student (Respondent) will be administratively summonsed to meet with or contact the Dean of Students for an administrative meeting.
+Students should respond to the Dean of Students within two (2) business days of receiving the notification.
+In the event of a conflict of interest, the Dean of Students or the Vice President of Enrollment may assign the Director of Student Affairs, or another campus community member, to lead the disciplinary process and deliver appropriate sanctions.

-During this administrative meeting, the Dean of Students will review with the student the allegations contained in the complaint, the possible sanctions that can be imposed, and the rights and responsibilities of the student under this procedure.
+During this administrative meeting, the Dean of Students may be accompanied by a coadministrative hearing official who, along with the Dean of Students, will gather information, review with the student the allegations contained in the complaint, the possible sanctions that can be imposed, , and review the rights and responsibilities of the student under this procedure.
+The administrative meeting shall normally be conducted in private and the accused student's confidentiality shall be respected.

-The charged student (Respondent) will be provided the opportunity to respond to the allegations and to present any evidence that he/she may desire at the initial administrative meeting.
+The accused or charged student (Respondent) will be provided the opportunity to respond to the allegations and to present any evidence that he/she may desire at the initial administrative meeting.